-Staff to run breakfast club, food for breakfast club and free places for PP children to attend.
-Breakfast clubs that offer pupils in primary schools a free and nutritious meal before school can boost their reading, writing an 1 maths results by the equivalent of two months' progress over the course of a ye 1r, according to the results of a randomised controlled trial published by the Education Endowment Foundation (EEF) The results suggest that for pupils in relatively disadvantaged schools it is attending the breakfast club, not just eating breakfast, which leads to academic improvements.
+Activity Evidence that supports this approach Challenge number(s) addressed Staff to run breakfast club, food for breakfast club and free places for PP children to attend.
+Breakfast clubs that offer pupils in primary schools a free and nutritious meal before school can boost their reading, writing and maths results by the equivalent of two months' progress over the course of a year, according to the results of a randomised Controlled trial published by the Education Endowment Foundation (EEF) The results suggest that for pupils in relatively disadvantaged schools it is attending the breakfast club, not just eating breakfast, which leads to academic improvements.
 Eight and ten Rich opportunities to provide hooks for learning and experiences on which to relate to their reading and writing and purpose.
 The attitudes, beliefs, and behaviours that surround aspirations in disadvantaged communities are diverse.
-The existing wider eviden the relationship between attainment is not Approaches linked to gair almost always have a cor significant academi Five
+The approaches used in these interventions are diverse.
+Some aim to change aspirations directly by exposing children to new opportunities and others aim to raise aspirations by developing general self-esteem, motivation, or self-efficacy.
+Five

-Total budgeted cost: £ 48,460
+Total budgeted cost: £ 54,150